Cat-Signet/.github/README.md

 - Administrative permissions on your machine
 - An internet connection

+## Joining the CatSignet

+### Prerequisites

+- Basic command-line interface skills
+- Administrative permissions on your machine
+- An internet connection

 ### Step 1: Download and Install Bitcoin Core

 You have two options to download and install Bitcoin Core: